TYPO3-Documentation/render-guides/Documentation/Developer/Contributing.rst

-You can use a helper script to set this up once in your project, so that these checks are performed before any GIT commit:
+You can use a helper script to set this up once in your project, so that these checks are performed before any Git commit:

 ::